The Human Truth Foundation

 Health:

 St Vincent & the Grenadines does relatively well in encouraging good health, compared to many other countries.
-St Vincent & Grenadines comes in the best 20 in its fertility rate13 (the lowest in The Americas).
-It does better than average in its suicide rate25, its immunizations take-up26 and in its smoking rate27.
-But, things still need to improve in St Vincent & Grenadines.
-St Vincent & Grenadines does worse than average when it comes to its adolescent birth rate28, its average life expectancy11 and in its alcohol consumption rate29.
-And finally, it is second-from-the-bottom in its food aid and health contributions and WHO compliance30.
-The prevalence of overweight adults has increased by 14% over the last 40 years.
-Life expectancy in Saint Vincent and the Grenadines was static between 1990 and 2019, whereas almost all of the rest of the world improved.
-In the 2010s, Saint Vincent and the Grenadines was one of only 12 countries that saw their life expectancy drop.
+St Vincent & Grenadines does better than average in terms of its suicide rate26, its immunizations take-up27, its fertility rate14 and in its smoking rate28.
+St Vincent & Grenadines does not succeed in everything, however.
+St Vincent & Grenadines does worse than average when it comes to its adolescent birth rate29, its average life expectancy11 and in its alcohol consumption rate30.
+And finally, it is second-from-the-bottom in its food aid and health contributions and WHO compliance31.
+The number of overweight adults has increased by 14% during the past 40 years.
+Life expectancy in Saint Vincent & the Grenadines was static between 1990 and 2019, whereas almost all of the rest of the world improved.
+In the 2010s, it was one of only 12 countries that saw their life expectancy drop.
+It is amongst only 41 countries who have seen their fertility rate drop by more than 4 since the 1960s.
+Its peak fertility rate was 7.29 in 1960.

 Life Expectancy